-Teaching violin brings me great joy because I get to witness curiosity and passion and tangible success in my students every day!
+Teaching music brings me great joy because I get to witness curiosity and passion and tangible success in my students every day!

 All lessons will be tailored to your individual skill level and musical interests.

-I'm a Berklee College of Music alum, and have years of experience as a professional violinist.
+I'm a Berklee College of Music alum, and have decades of experience as a professional violinist.

-$40 for a 45 minute lesson (recommended for young intermediate students)
+$55 for a 45 minute lesson (recommended for young intermediate students, and adult beginners)

-$50 for a 60 minute lesson (recommended for adults, and any advanced students)
+$65 for a 60 minute lesson (recommended for adults with some experience, and any advanced students)

 I have worked with students of all ages and from many walks of life.